seanbreckenridge/browserexport/README.md

   Drops you into a REPL to access the data

+  Pass '-' to read from STDIN

 Options:
   -s, --stream  Stream JSON objects instead of printing a JSON list -j, --json    Print result to STDOUT as JSON
-  --help        Show this message and exit.
+  -h, --help    Show this message and exit.
 ```

-Logs are hidden by default.
-To show the debug logs set `export BROWSEREXPORT_LOGS=10` (uses [logging levels](https://docs.python.org/3/library/logging.html#logging-levels)) or pass the `--debug` flag.

 As an example: